Weather icon

 By: Candi Spitz

-It’s once again time for the South Florida Fair!
+It’s time to “Imagine the FUTURE” at the South Florida Fair!
 For most families, this is one of the most anticipated events annually in Palm Beach County.
 For families with unique abilities or sensory concerns, events such as the fair come with numerous challenges.
 From the bright lights and sounds to crowds and more it can be a sensory nightmare.
 Unfortunately, many families just choose to forego the experience rather than deal with the potential of meltdowns that could occur.
 Luckily, that no longer needs to be the case here in Palm Beach County.

 A Sensory Inclusive Fair